axe-selenium-python/axe-selenium-python/README.rst

 Requirements
 ------------

-You will need the following prerequisites in order to use pytest-html:
+You will need the following prerequisites in order to use axe-selenium-python:

 - Python 2.7 or 3.6
 - pytest-selenium >= 3.0.0